eternal3909/prayer/README.md

 # Welcome

-THis is a website about prayer
+This is a website about prayer

 [Take a look](https://eternal3909.github.io/prayer/)☺.